Make Informed Decisions on How to Deal with GPS and other GNSS Threats with New Spirent Solution

-Paignton, UK – September 14, 2015 – Spirent Communications announced its Robust PNT Test Framework that evaluates GPS and GNSS security vulnerabilities for Positioning, Navigation and Timing (PNT) systems.
+Paignton, UK – September 14, 2015 – Spirent Communications announced itsthat evaluates GPS and GNSS security vulnerabilities for Positioning, Navigation and Timing (PNT) systems.

 Threats to GNSS and related PNT applications are more orchestrated and coordinated, with the motivation to disrupt or cause financial loss.
 The technology to disrupt GPS has also become much more accessible, resulting in GPS vulnerability gaining attention at hacker conventions.